qdm12/gluetun-wiki/setup/servers.md

 💁 This technique is useful in case all the built-in servers data is now outdated, and you can no longer connect to any VPN server.
 Otherwise you should prefer using the [periodic update](#update-periodically).

-⚠️ This will show your ISP/Government/Sniffing actors that you access some VPN service providers and, depending on the VPN provider you use, try to resolve their server hostnames.
+⚠️ This will show Cloudflare and/or Google DNS over HTTPS servers that you (with your public IP address) are resolving VPN server hostnames.
-That might not be the best solution depending on your location.
-Plus some of the requests might be blocked, hence not allowing certain server information to be updated.

 The command is of the form: